-- Cost management (estimating, controlling, optimizing, and reducing operating costs).
+- cost management (estimating, controlling, optimizing, and reducing operating costs);

-- Demand forecasting, crucial for preventing overproduction and oversupply.
+- demand forecasting, crucial for preventing overproduction and oversupply.

-Innovating supply chain management operations
+Digitizing supply chain management operations

 A brief overview of the main supply chain management modules

-Procurement, or obtaining materials, goods, and services you need to run your business is the very first element of a supply chain.
+Procurement, or obtaining materials, goods, and services you need to run your business, is the very first element of a supply chain.

 The core functionality of procurement software covers the following areas.

-- E-sourcing.
+E-sourcing.
 Before buying materials or goods to run your business, it’s vital to collect, check, and compare information about different vendors to choose the best one.
 E-sourcing automates several steps of the traditional sourcing routine.

-- Automated evaluation.
+Automated evaluation.
 At all stages of procurement, e-sourcing solutions use analytical tools to sort through documents sent by suppliers, draw and process essential information, verify compliance of a vendor with business requirements, compare prices and other metrics, and highlight unsuitable proposals.
 The results can be displayed on the dashboard as informative data visualizations.

 Contract management.
 Among other things, the digital "administrator" helps you create and standardize contract templates, boosts approval processes, and captures electronic signatures.

-Procure-to-pay (P2P) operations.
+Procure-to-pay (P2P) operations management.
 P2P is a subdivision of procurement that covers financial transactions.
 The set of P2P features differs from product to product.
 But the core functionality usually boils down to managing a purchase requisition process, generating and tracking purchase orders (POs), and invoice matching.
 The system compares invoices to the corresponding POs to eliminate mistakes and duplications.
 If there are any deviations, the invoices are sent back to the supplier for corrections.
 Otherwise, payment is authorized.

 Vendor (supplier) management.
-An app aggregates all data about your vendors, updates it, and alerts about expired qualifications and assessments.
+An app aggregates all data about your vendors, updates it, and alerts you about expired qualifications and assessments.
 The performance of suppliers is measured against critical metrics such as speed, accuracy, quality, and price.